Workflow-Manager-admin/fairyfinance--magicreports-64494-b5df0927/fairyfinance_magicreports/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Push Notifications (OneSignal Web SDK Integration)

+This app can send browser push notifications using [OneSignal](https://onesignal.com/).

+### How to Enable OneSignal Push

+1. **Register** at [onesignal.com](https://onesignal.com/) and create a new app (Web Push).
+2. Copy your App ID from the OneSignal dashboard.
+3. Add the following to your `.env` file in the `fairyfinance_magicreports/` directory:

+    ```
+    REACT_APP_ONESIGNAL_APP_ID=your-onesignal-app-id-here
+    ```

+4. Restart the dev server (`npm start`).

+For local development: Push notification requests will work on `localhost` for most desktop browsers, but to deliver push in production you must deploy from an HTTPS domain.
+Test "Demo Notification" from your app header when enabled!

 ## Customization

 ### Colors